The Right Way to Clean Your Oven

 Step 3.
 Use Baking Soda Plus Water

-A number of oven cleaners are available at the supermarket, but many of these products are laden with chemicals that you likely don't want near your food.
+A number of store-bought oven cleaners are available, but many of these products are laden with harsh chemicals that you likely don't want near your food.
+A good solution to that is to clean your oven with baking soda.
 A simple paste of baking soda and water is all you need to break up the grime.

 - Wait at least 15 minutes before scrubbing lightly with an abrasive cleaning pad.
 Repeat the process until you're satisfied with the cleanliness.

-When you're ready, wipe away the paste, dirt and grime with a damp absorbent rag.
+When you're ready, wipe away the paste, dirt, and grime with a damp absorbent rag.
 The wicking power of microfiber works really well too.

 If you have a seriously neglected oven, there may be a few grimy spots left behind.
 You can muscle through them by reapplying the baking soda paste for several rounds.
 You can also use a razor blade to carefully pick away at the burnt-on spots.

 Ignore that button.
-The self-cleaning option on most modern appliances turns your oven into an incinerator, heating the inside up to 900° Fahrenheit or more.
-Even the most well-insulated ovens can't contain that type of heat, so your range (if it's part of your oven) and everything else nearby heats up too.
+The self-cleaning function on most modern appliances turns your oven into an incinerator, heating the inside up to 900° Fahrenheit or more.
+Even the most well-insulated ovens can't contain that type of heat, so the heating elements of your range—if it's part of your oven—and everything else nearby heats up too.